-Figure 17: Heat Demand and Solar Contribution (PHPP as designed - but re-implemented in PHPP8.5)

-The solar panels were sized to meet the summer demand, though since they were standardised across the 14 properties they fall a little short of meeting the demand for the larger houses (this figure is for a 3-bed house).
-The boiler is required to make up the difference between demand and the solar contribution, thus while some properties were expected to make no calls on the boiler during the summer, others might require some gas.
+Figure 17: 3-bed Heat Demand and Solar Contribution (PHPP as designed - but re-implemented in PHPP8.5) The solar panels were sized to meet the summer demand, though since they were standardised across the 14 properties they fall a little short of meeting the demand for the larger houses.
+The boiler is required to make up the difference between demand and the solar contribution, thus while some properties were expected to make no calls on the boiler during the summer, others, like the one shown, might require some gas.

-Figure 18: Logged Monthly Gas Consumption25
+Figure 18: Logged Monthly Gas Consumption

-Figure 18 shows the logged monthly gas consumption and that some used rather more than predicted during the summers.
+Figure 18 shows the logged monthly gas consumption and that some used rather more than predicted during the summer months.
 This unexpected gas use may be down to one or more of the following:

-- 1. Unanticipated use of space heating26 though the mild weather in 2014 makes this highly unlikely, and in any event the quantities would be very small - 2.
-Reduced, or no, contribution from the solar panels.
+- 1. Unanticipated out-of-season use of space heating though in any event the quantities would be very small - 2.
+Reduced, or zero, contribution from the solar panels.
 This could be because the panels are faulty, or because the settings are such that the boiler heats the water before the solar gets a chance, reducing the contribution it can make.
 Site visits to review the provision of hot water were made autumn 2014.
-Comparing the April to September totals for the two years, three of the 2-bed houses each reduced their consumption by more than 240 kWh of gas27.
+Comparing the April to September totals for 2015 with 2014, three of the 2-bed houses each reduced their consumption by more than 240 kWh of gas.